Investigational and Emerging Technologies: Edited Taped Case Presentations

-Edited Taped Case submitters will have the opportunity to present during TCT Week to a world-renowned panel of key opinion leaders, and those with accepted submissions will become TCT faculty and have their registration fees waived.
+Edited Taped Case submitters will have the opportunity to present during TCT Week to a world-renowned panel of key opinion leaders, and those with accepted submissions will have their registration fees waived.
 Excellent examples include new percutaneous valves, heart failure support devices, novel peripheral atherectomy systems, cerebral thrombus extraction devices, etc.

 Description of an Edited Taped Case

 An edited taped case is a video presentation (not a slide presentation) that condenses the following four elements of an interventional procedure performed in a cath lab in real time as if the procedure was performed “live”:

 - Narrated patient history slides and an introduction of the case

 - A wide camera shot of the primary operator from across the table performing and narrating the demonstration

 - A close-up of devices and techniques used during the procedure–shot from the foot of the table